NIFL Premiership

-The NIFL Premiership, known as the Sports Direct Premiership for sponsorship purposes, and Irish Premiership colloquially, is a professional association football league which operates as the highest division of the Northern Ireland Football League – the national league in Northern Ireland.
+The NIFL Premiership, known as the Sports Direct Premiership for sponsorship purposes but most commonly called the Irish League and sometimes the Irish Premiership, is a professional association football league which operates as the highest division of the Northern Ireland Football League.
 The NIFL Premiership was established as the IFA Premiership in 2008 under the auspices of the Irish Football Association as the successor to the Irish Premier League, before the Northern Ireland Football League was created for the start of the 2013–14 season.
 At the end of the season, the champion club is presented with the Gibson Cup.

-Linfield are the current champions, winning their 56th Irish League title in the 2024–25 season.
+Larne are the current champions, winning their 3rd Irish League title in the 2025–26 season.

 Origin

 The current format was introduced for the 2008–09 season after the league system for Northern Ireland was re-organised.
 The top flight was reduced in size from 16 to 12 clubs, included on the basis not only of their performance in the 2007–08 season, but in the previous two seasons, and other off-the-field criteria.
 Each applicant club was assessed by an independent panel and awarded points against the following criteria: